chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 it.
 What we _can't_ do is handle two incompatible ideas about _what dimensions exist_ at the same time.

 What does that even mean?
 Here's an example.

+**(click)**
 SI units measure electric fields in volts per meter, and magnetic fields are measured in Tesla.

+**(click)**
 In Gaussian units, they are _both_ measured in Gauss!
 They have different dimensions in SI, but the same dimension in Gaussian units.

 You can use SI units with Au.
 You can use Gaussian units with Au!
 But you _can't_ use them both in the _same program_.